ghcn345/Credit-Card-Default-Prediction/README.md

 ## Annotation

-Column Names and descriptions for Credit Card Clients Dataset.
+Column names and descriptions for Credit Card Clients Dataset.

 * **ID**: ID of each client
 * **LIMIT_BAL**: Amount of given credit in NT dollars (includes individual and family/supplementary credit